0x646e78/0x646e78.github.io/_posts/2022-02-09-container-maturity-model.markdown

 Jira is also hard - grouping things, prioritisation, visualising are all difficult at the best of times let alone if your workspace isn't set up all that well.
 Once I had the uplift items in here though it was very easy to link to, show how long we've had these issues logged, drag items into a roadmap and collect relevant information.

 The whitepaper & lifecycle are evolving, the work of the CNCF Tag-Security is ongoing and a valuable asset to the community.
 A new version of the whitepaper is underway, and there is also the previously mentioned [CNCF Security Map][cncf-map] which aims to collect tooling that may contribute toward the various phases.
+A space I'll watch closely and hopefully get more involved in.

 [CSMM]: {{ BASE_PATH }}/assets/article_images/2022-02-09-container-maturity/Container-Security-Maturity-Model-feb2022.ods